-Swaper is an Estonian Peer to Peer (P2P) lending platform that lists pre-funded unsecured consumer loans originated by the Wandoo Finance Group, which is the parent company of Swaper.
+Swaper is an Estonian Peer to Peer (P2P) lending platform that lists pre-funded unsecured consumer loans originated by the Wandoo Finance Group, the parent company of Swaper.
 Swaper offers a 30-day buyback guarantee as well as an Auto Invest feature.
-The downside of this platform is, however, the small availability of loans.
+However, the downside of this platform is the small availability of loans.

 Find out more about whether this is the P2P lending platform for you in our Swaper review.